 E.g.: Green is one of the colors that draw the most attention and makes a solid CTA and buy button choice.
 By making the button green, it should attract more interactions than the current one.

-By now you may have found hundreds of hypotheses, therefore, you need to choose where will you invest your resources first.
-You can go forward and rank your priorities through the PIE Framework.
+By now you may have found hundreds of hypotheses.
+Use the PIE Framework to choose where will you invest your resources first.

 Through PIE you prioritize based on: